kamlesh-microsoft/msteams-app-rewardsandrecognition/Wiki/Deployment-Guide.md

 * Application Insights

-* A copy of the Rewards and Recognition app GitHub [repo](https://github.com/OfficeDev/microsoft-teams-apps-rewardsandrecognition)
+* A copy of the Awardster app GitHub [repo](https://github.com/OfficeDev/microsoft-teams-apps-rewardsandrecognition)

 ### Step 1: Register Azure AD applications

-Register two Azure AD applications in your tenant's directory: one for the bot, and another for the tab app authentication.
+Register one Azure AD applications in your tenant's directory: for the bot and tab app authentication.